lensapp/lens/README.md

 cloud native development.
 It's trusted by the world's best product teams; from innovative startups to iconic enterprises.
 Lens is the #1 choice for Kubernetes with over 1 million users globally.

-## This Repository

-This repository contains the Lens extension API documentation.

-Previously, this repository contained the source code for the open source version of Lens Desktop product.
-The open source version of Lens Desktop has been retired and is no longer maintained.
-The Lens Desktop product by Mirantis is still actively developed and supported by Mirantis, but contributions are now made through extensions using the Lens extension API, rather than directly to the core product.
-The legacy source code for the open source version is still available in the repository's history.

 ## Install

 Download and install Lens Desktop from our [website](https://k8slens.dev).